 First, many insurance companies assume, based on 100-plus years of experience, that they will not have to pay every death benefit.
 In other words, they expect many policyholders to cancel their policies during the insured's lifetime.
 When that happens, the cash value reserves will not be distributed to the policy owner.
-Instead, they will be used to assure the guarantees of policies that stay in force until death.
+Instead, they will be used to assure the guarantees of policies that stay in force until death be mispriced.
+Regardless, the insurance company assumes both the investment risk and the cost of insurance risk.
+Even if their pricing assumptions are wrong, they remain obligated to honor your policy's premium and death benefit guarantees.